nathmo/breakfastSim/README.md

 simulate the breakdast process at a hotel to optimise the placement of item and guest

+# Current state :
+generate synthetic data in the form of CSV based on measured parameters

+# TODO :
+implement a more complete simulator to simulate more realistically the non linear blocking process.

 # Programme working
 ### class window
 define the canva (the canva is 1500 by 1000 px) and the windows can be bigger but not smaller and the canva size stay constant,